dendibakh/dendibakh.github.io/_posts/contests/2021-02-05-Performance-analysis-and-tuning-contest-5.md

 This task is tough and you will want to cooperate with other participants.
 We created a discord channel to facilitate cooperation, and we will be answering all questions there.
 Join the channel using this [link](https://discord.gg/VjACqGzHgS).

-The target configuration for this challenge is TODO (Denis: let's take a newer CPU and also include for example ARM on Raspberry PI) Skylake CPU (e.g. Intel Core i7-6700) + 64-bit Linux (e.g. Ubuntu 20.04) + Clang 10.
+The target configuration for this challenge is Intel(R) Core(TM) i5-8259U CPU @ 2.30GHz, 6MB L3-cache + 8GB RAM  + 64-bit Ubuntu 20.04 + Clang C++ compiler version 12.0.
 Although you are free to use whatever environment you have access to.
-It's fine if you solve the challenge on Intel, AMD, or ARM CPU.
-Also, you can do your experiments on Windows[^1] or Mac since `cmake` is used for building the benchmark.
+It's fine if you solve the challenge on other Intel, AMD, or ARM CPU.
+Also, you can do your experiments on Windows[^1] or Mac.
 The reason why we define the target configuration is to have a unified way to assess all the submissions.
 In the end, it is not about getting the best score, but about practicing performance optimizations.

 ## Couple of hints